-WhatsApp adds a highly requested feature: Messaging from multiple devices
+Analysis | WhatsApp adds a highly requested feature: Messaging from multiple devices

 How does this multi-device feature work?

-Before the change, you could already log into your WhatsApp account from a computer through your web browser of choice.
+Before the change, you could log into your WhatsApp account from a computer through your Web browser of choice.
 The catch?
-You can only be logged into the service from one non-phone device at a time.
-Even worse, that web app requires your smartphone to have an active connection to WhatsApp’s servers at the same time, which means the moment your smartphone runs out of battery is the moment WhatsApp on your computer stops working.
+You can be logged into the service from only one non-phone device at a time.
+Even worse, that Web app requires your smartphone to have an active connection to WhatsApp’s servers at the same time, which means the moment your smartphone runs out of battery is the moment WhatsApp on your computer stops working.

-WhatsApp’s new multi-device feature will let you access your contacts and chat history from up to four additional devices — which can include PCs, Macs, and Facebook’s Portal smart displays — in addition to your smartphone.
+WhatsApp’s new multi-device feature will let you access your contacts and chat history from up to four additional devices — which can include PCs, Macs and Facebook’s Portal smart displays — in addition to your smartphone.
 And because WhatsApp’s new approach involves creating a “map” of devices connected to your account, giving each a secure identifier, you can keep chatting on your PC well after your smartphone goes dark.

 Unfortunately, there’s still no official way to access your contacts and message history from a separate phone (say, one your workplace gave you), though the company says it’s looking at ways of expanding WhatsApp access to even more of your gadgets.